rticommunity/rticonnextdds-usecases-umaa/README.md

 This will minimize boilerplate code, provide a configuration layer, and minimize configuration conflicts.
 [XML App Creation](#xml-app-creation)
 2. I want to convert my UMAA IDL files to xml and flatten the includes to a single folder, generating a composite includes file in the process.
 This is so I can pull types into either System Designer or other modeling tools, use with DynamicData, or include when disabling type propagation.
 [XML Scripts](#xml-scripts)
 3. I want to use CMAKE and `rtiddsgen` to build a shared library of UMAA types using modules created by RTI as reference.
 [CMAKE modules](#cmake-modules)
+4. I want to filter the messages coming into my application based on the UMAA Destination ID.
+This can be configurable and require no compilation to change.
+[Content Filtered Topics](#content-filtered-topics)